-- Each Master Thesis does have an empirical part.
-Yes, each Master Thesis!
+- Each Master seminar paper does have an empirical part.
+Yes, each Master seminar paper!
 It might be short or long.
-Do not write a Master Thesis at our department without an empirical chapter. - In your empirical part, you present own empirical results based on a data set that you can use yourself to test your hypothesis/hypotheses or, alternatively, you may present results of existing empirical literature ("literature review"). - In case you present results of existing empirical studies ("literature review"): - An existing empirical study is useful for your Master Thesis, when it allows inferences on the validity of your hypothesis/hypotheses.
+Do not write a Master seminar paper at our department without an empirical chapter. - In your empirical part, you do not present own empirical results, but rather results of the empirical literature. - An empirical study is useful for your Master seminar paper, when it allows inferences on the validity of your hypothesis/hypotheses.
 It is not of any relevance whether the empirical study uses a similar theory or derives similar hypotheses. - Motivate your choice.
 Bring the chosen study into context.
 Are there other studies with similar results?
 Do the results of the chosen study differ from other studies?
 Why did you choose to present this study? - When presenting a study, do not simply follow its narrative, but rather present it in a way that fits to your research question.
 Also, only present those findings that refer to your hypothesis/hypotheses!
 Be sure to present the relevant information on the data set and variables that were used in the study and how the findings were obtained (methods).
-In most of the cases the reader isn't interested in the hypotheses and the theoretical concepts of the other study, so don't mention these. - Any tables or graphs that you want to include in your Master Thesis need to be created by yourself.
+In most of the cases the reader isn't interested in the hypotheses and the theoretical concepts of the other study, so don't mention these. - Any tables or graphs that you want to include in your Master seminar paper need to be created by yourself.
 Do never ever copy & paste anything out of the respective study.
-If your Master Thesis is written in English, the tables and graphs also must be in English.
-Also: Use this opportunity to edit the respective tables/graphs such that they fit your specific purpose!
-Obviously, still name the original source of your tables/graphs (write something like "Own compilation based on....").
+If the paper written in English the tables and graphs also must be in English.
+Also: Use this opportunity to edit the respective tables/graphs such that

-Let's say you present three different studies and confront their results with your hypothesis/hypotheses.
+- they fit your specific purpose!
+Obviously, still name the original source of your tables/graphs (write something like "Own compilation based on...."). - Let's say you present three different studies and confront their results with your hypothesis/hypotheses.
 All three studies yield different results (ranging from positive relation to negative relation to insignificant).
 That is not bad at all!
 Explain and discuss why the results might be different.
 Give the reader an idea why the results differ!
 Maybe also state which results might be trusted more than others.
 By doing so, refer to the strengths and the weaknesses of the studies.
 Do this in the empirical chapter or in an own discussion chapter.
 There must be a critical discussion.
-This is an important contribution of your Master Thesis.
+This is an important contribution of a Master seminar paper.